Our Ski Pros’ Tips to Make Ski Boots Last Longer

 Get into the habit of towel-drying your boots quickly before placing them in your boot bag.
 Never use detergents or harsh solvents, which might harm the plastic of your ski boot.

-If you are a regular skier, it will be worth investing in a wall-mounted boot dryer for your home or commercial facility.
+If you are a regular skier, it will be worth investing in a wall-mounted or portable boot dryer for your home or commercial facility.
 Our electric ski boot dryers dry boots, gloves and other gear without the use of direct heat to help protect any custom molding you may have had done.
 Never use a hair dryer, radiator, or other heat source to dry your ski gear, as they can damage heat-sensitive equipment and make it necessary to purchase new gear faster.
 Our dryers are also proven to eliminate 99.95 percent of all bacteria and microbes that might otherwise be lurking in your gear.
 Keeping your boots dry between use helps eliminate that locker room smell from forming inside your boots.
 That means your boots stay cleaner longer, too!

 Find a cool, dry place to store your boots when they are not in use for extended periods of time.
 We recommend that skiers avoid storing boots in attics, garages, sheds, and other locations where nesting mice or rodents might find them.
 This will help keep them safe during the off season so you can unpack clean, dry, ready-to-wear boots when the snow returns.